-For more information, please visit our ADAM Health Library or read below for more frequently asked questions about West Nile virus.
+Read below for more frequently asked questions about West Nile virus.
 This information can also be found on the Whiteside County Health Department website.

 West Nile virus is caused by a bite from an infected mosquito that's already carrying the virus, but it's important to remember that not all mosquitoes are infected.

 West Nile virus is transmitted from mosquitoes that get the virus from infected birds and then transmit it to people.

 West Nile virus is not spread by person-to-person contact or directly from animals to people.
 Mosquitoes transmit West Nile virus to birds, horses and people.
 Of the more than 3,500 species of mosquitoes, only the Culex (northern house) mosquitoes are carriers of West Nile virus, and only female mosquitoes bite as they searches for food supplies for their eggs.

 August and September tend to be the peak season for West Nile virus activity.
 Mosquitoes that have West Nile virus will be active until the first hard frost of the year.

 For more information or to report a potential West Nile virus infection, call the health department at (815) 626-2230 or (815) 772-7411.